 CHEVALIER DE LA PAUSE PAPERS.-This collection contains the journals of his voyage to and in Canada, of the military campaigns of the Seven Years' War and numerous memoirs and papers relating to the War.
 This recently acquired collection is very rich in new materials.

-PICHON PAPERS.-Letters and documents relating to Canada and Acadia (1737-1758).
+Pichon Papers.-Letters and documents relating to Canada and Acadia (1737-1758).

-RADISSON.-Relation du Voiage du sieur Pierre Esprit Radisson Exer au nord de l'Amérique és années 1682 et 1683.
+Radisson.-Relation du Voiage du sieur Pierre Esprit Radisson Exer au nord de l'Amérique ès années 1682 et 1683.
 (Copy from the originals.)
-ST SULPICE PAPERS.-Collection of miscellaneous documents copied from the Archives of the

-ST SULFICE PAPERS.-Collection of miscellaneous documents copied from the Archives of the Seminary of St Sulpice and relating specially to their seigniories of the Island of Montreal and Lake of Two-Mountains, and religious matters.
+ST SULPICE PAPERS.-Collection of miscellaneous documents copied from the Archives of the Seminary of St Sulpico and relating specially to their seigniories of the Island of Montreal and Lake of Two-Mountains, and religious matters.
 All important for the history of Montreal.
 Partly calendared in Report on the Canadian Archives for 1912, pp. 15-17.